Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 For more examples of common complex CI/CD workflows, see the [semaphore-demo-workflows](https://github.com/semaphoreci-demos/semaphore-demo-workflows) repository on GitHub.
-You will find specifications for fan-in/fan-out, monorepo and multi-platform pipelines.
+You will find specifications for fan-in/fan-out, monorepo, and multi-platform pipelines.

 ### task in blocks

 All the items of a `blocks` list have a `task` property which is required.

-You will learn about the properties of a `task` item in a while.
+You will learn about the properties of a `task` item in a little bit, but first we're going to talk about the `skip` and `run` properties in blocks.

 ### skip in blocks

-The `skip` property is optional and it allows you to define conditions, written in [Conditions DSL][conditions-reference], which are based on branch name or tag name of current push which initiated whole pipeline.
+The `skip` property is optional and it allows you to define conditions, written in [Conditions DSL][conditions-reference], which are based on the branch name or tag name of current push which initiated entire pipeline.

-If condition defined in this way is evaluated to be true, the block will be skipped.
+If a condition defined in this way is evaluated to be true, the block will be skipped.

-When block is skipped, it means that it will immediately finish with result `passed` without actually running any of its jobs.
+When a block is skipped, it means that it will immediately finish with a `passed` result without actually running any of its jobs.

 Its result_reason will be set to `skipped` and other blocks which depend on it passing will be started and executed as if this block executed regularly and all